novadevseu/blog-nova-devs/README.md

 Deploying this app is seamless with [Vercel](https://vercel.com/), the creators of Next.js.

-Check out our [deployment guide](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [deployment guide](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## 🎉 Open Source Commitment

-Nova Devs Blog is **fully open source**, meaning anyone can clone, modify, and use it however they wish.
+CoffeScript & Chill is **fully open source**, meaning anyone can clone, modify, and use it however they wish.

 Our goal is not just to provide a great platform, but also to **actively use it** ourselves.
 We plan to build a community-driven blog where **we and our users** contribute articles on topics like **technology, AI, and current trends**.